Thousands of readers over the last 14 years agree that this is the BEST peach cobbler recipe!

 4.36 from 45 votes

-The best peach cobbler made with fresh or frozen peaches, cinnamon, brown sugar, and a little half and half to make the crust rich and delicious.
+The best Southern peach cobbler made with fresh peaches, cinnamon, brown sugar, and a little half-and-half to make the crust rich and delicious.

 Prep: 20 minutes